 Some design decisions might need to be changed to fit context.
 This is good for customers and good for your business.
 Nobody wants surprises where they’re browsing your store; those add cognitive overhead, which reduces conversion.
 The goal is to score higher on context fit, not to let poorly-fitting fixes slide down the prioritization scale.

-Remember that you’re never done generating new test ideas, and refreshing the list with high-priority, high-impact tests is the best way to keep an optimization practice fresh!
+Remember that you’re never done generating new test ideas, and creating as many researched ideas as possible is the best way to keep things fresh with your optimization practice!

 Move the needle.
 Act without fear.